chtklein/itk-strip-sensor-qc/README.md

 	*	Keithley 2000	(untested)
 	*	Alessi REL-6100 probestation
 	*	SemiProbe probestation
-	*	Pickering Switching Matrix + MUX
+	*	Pickering Switching Matrix + MUX (for switching between measurement setups)
-	*	Keithley 3706A Switching system
+	*	Keithley 3706A Switching system (for switching between multiple DUTs)

 ## How to use the QC LabVIEW scripts: